Executive

 Lorimer taught languages to secondary phase students in Skelmersdale and Chorley for 20 years before joining the LCC advisory service as Behaviour & Attendance Consultant.
 During her working career, she has managed to combine her love of languages with pastoral support roles, governance roles and assessment roles.
 She has also worked for AQA as assessor, moderator and senior examiner for over 30 years.

-She first became a parent governor in 2003 and has since been an active member of 6 governing boards – 4 primary schools, 1 PRU and 1 secondary school.
+She first became a parent governor in 2003 and has since been an active member of 8 governing boards – 4 primary schools, 1 PRU, 1 secondary school and 2 Special Schools.
 She became National Leader of Governance in 2014 which led her to develop many governing boards across the northwest and carry out at least 30 External Reviews of Governance in a variety of settings.
-She is currently Chair of the Governing Board at Penwortham Girls’ High School and Chair at Kingsfold Primary School.
+She is currently Chair of the Governing Board at Penwortham Girls’ High School and Chair at Kingsfold Primary School as well as leading on raining and development as co-opted governor at Hope High in Skelmersdale and The Rose School in Burnley.

 She took (partial!) early retirement in June 2019 and now delivers governor training for LCC Governor Services as well as primary phase Modern Foreign Languages networks and consultancies.
 She still works for AQA which takes up her summer months each year.
-Since retiring she has started volunteering for St Catherine’s Hospice and learning Spanish to add to her other languages!
+Since retiring she has volunteered at St Catherine’s Hospice and at the local food bank and is learning Spanish to add to her other languages!

 Margaret Scrivens